Doctors Note Logo

 Why Diarrhea Occurs Within an Hour of Eating: Science-Backed Next Steps

-Rapid-onset diarrhea can result from accelerated gut transit due to factors like dumping syndrome, food intolerances, IBS-D, SIBO, infections or medication side effects.
-Science-backed next steps include tracking meals and symptoms, adjusting your diet, supporting hydration and electrolytes, exploring probiotics and over-the-counter options, and managing stress to help pinpoint and treat the cause.
+Rapid-onset diarrhea—loose stools occurring shortly after eating—is often caused by accelerated gut transit linked to dumping syndrome, food intolerances, IBS-D, SIBO, infections, or medication side effects.
+Evidence-based next steps include tracking meals and symptoms, adjusting your diet, supporting hydration and electrolytes, trying probiotics or OTC remedies, and managing stress to identify and address the root cause.

 answer background